-Article 2 Following any timeout (3-37), the game clock shall be started on a scrimmage down when the ball is next snapped, except in the following situations:
+ARTICLE 2.
+SCRIMMAGE DOWN.
+Following any timeout (3-37), the game clock shall be started on a scrimmage down when the ball is next snapped, except in the following situations:

-- a) Whenever a runner goes out of bounds on a play from scrimmage, the game clock is started when an official spots the ball at the inbounds spot, and the Referee gives the signal to start the game clock, except that the clock will start on the snap: - 1) after a change of possession; - 2) after the two-minute warning of the first half; or - 3) inside the last five minutes of the second half. - A.R.
-4.3 With three minutes remaining in the first quarter, back A2 takes a handoff and runs out of bounds at the A27.
-Ruling: Stop game clock.
-Time in on Referee's signal. - A.R.
-4.4 B7 intercepts a forward pass and runs out of bounds at the A14.
-Ruling: Stop game clock.
-Time in on snap. - b) If there is an injury timeout prior to the two-minute warning, the game clock is started as if the injury timeout had not occurred. - c) If there is an excess team timeout after the two-minute warning, the game clock is started as if the excess timeout had not occurred. - d) If there is a Referee's timeout, the game clock is started as if the Referee's timeout had not occurred. - e) If the game clock is stopped after a down in which there was a foul by either team, following enforcement or declination of a penalty, the game clock will start as if the foul had not occurred, except that the clock will start on the snap if: - 1) the foul occurs after the two-minute warning of the first half; - 2) the foul occurs inside the last five minutes of the second half; or - 3) a specific rule prescribes otherwise. - A.R.
-4.5 Second-and-10 on A30.
-Runner A1 goes to the A40 where he is tackled.
-During A1's run, A2 clipped B1 at the A35.
-Ruling: A's ball second-and-20 on A20.
-Game Clock starts on ready-to-play signal after penalty is enforced except inside the last two minutes of the first half or the last five minutes of the second half. - A.R.
-4.6 Second-and-10 on A30.
-Runner A1 goes to the A40 and steps out of bounds there.
-During A1's run, A2 clipped B1 at the A35.
-Ruling: A's ball second-and-20 on A20.
-Game clock starts with Referee's ready signal as ball was dead when runner ran out of bounds, except inside the last two minutes of first half or inside last five minutes of the second half. - f) If a fumble or backward pass by any player goes out of bounds, the game clock starts when an official places the ball at the inbounds line, and the Referee signals that the ball is ready for play. - g) When there is a 10-second runoff, the game clock starts when the Referee signals that the ball is ready for play. - h) During the Try, which is an untimed down. - i) When a specific rule prescribes otherwise.
+- (a) Whenever a runner goes out of bounds on a play from scrimmage, the game clock is started when an official spots the ball at the inbounds spot, and the Referee gives the signal to start the game clock, except that the clock will start on the snap: - (1) after a change of possession; - (2) after the two-minute warning of the first half; or - (3) inside the last five minutes of the second half. - (b) If there is an injury timeout prior to the two-minute warning, the game clock is started as if the injury timeout had not occurred. - (c) If there is an excess team timeout after the two-minute warning, the game clock is started as if the excess timeout had not occurred. - (d) If there is a Referee's timeout, the game clock is started as if the Referee's timeout had not occurred. - (e) If the game clock is stopped after a down in which there was a foul by either team, following enforcement or declination of a penalty, the game clock will start as if the foul had not occurred, except that the clock will start on the snap if: - (1) the foul occurs after the two-minute warning of the first half; - (2) the foul occurs inside the last five minutes of the second half; or - (3) a specific rule prescribes otherwise. - (f) If a fumble or backward pass by any player goes out of bounds, the game clock starts when an official places the ball at the inbounds line, and the Referee signals that the ball is ready for play. - (g) When there is a 10-second runoff, the game clock starts when the Referee signals that the ball is ready for play. - (h) During the Try, which is an untimed down. - (i) When a specific rule prescribes otherwise.

-FAIR CATCH KICK DOWN

-Article 3 The game clock operator shall start the game clock for a fair-catch kick down when the ball is kicked.
+ARTICLE 3.
+FAIR CATCH KICK DOWN.
+The game clock operator shall start the game clock for a fair-catch kick down when the ball is kicked.